apnadkarni/blt/man/tree.rst

   A new TCL command (by the same name as the tree) is also created.
   Another TCL command or tree object can not already exist as *treeName*.
   If the TCL command is deleted, the tree will also be freed.
-The new tree will contain just the root node.
-Trees are by default, created in the current namespace, not the global namespace, unless *treeName* contains a namespace qualifier, such as "fred::myTree".
+The new tree will contain just a root node.
+Note that trees are by default, created in the current namespace, not the global namespace, unless *treeName* contains a namespace qualifier, such as "fred::myTree".

 **blt::tree destroy** ?\ *treeName* ... ?
   Releases one of more trees.
 The TCL command associated with *treeName* is